Genkiand0/Genkiand0.github.io/essays/ReflectOnUseOfAI.md

 - Answering a question in class or in Discord
 	- I didn’t have an opportunity to answer some questions on the Discord server.
 - Asking or answering a smart-question
+	- Partialy yes, I use AI as a translator for this.
 - Coding example e.g. “give an example of using Underscore .pluck”
 	- I asked for giving the example to implement Google Map in our app in the final project
 - Explaining code